Why Detroit region Aerotropolis?

 - Home of the American Center of Mobility

-The Detroit Region Aerotropolis is made up of seven communities and crosses the border of Wayne and Washtenaw counties.
+The Detroit Region Aerotropolis is made up of five communities and crosses the border of Wayne and Washtenaw counties.
 The region is home to over 200,000 residents and covers an area of over 150 square miles.

 The Aerotropolis is home to two airports: the world-class Detroit Metropolitan Airport and Willow Run Airport.
 Detroit Metro provides over 140 domestic and international non-stop daily flights.
 Willow Run Airport is a general aviation and cargo airport, as well as the future home of the American Center for Mobility.